How does car insurance work in Germany?

 Haftpflichtversicherung or in short, Haftpflicht is the most basic and mandatory insurance to register a vehicle.
 In case of an accident, the driver at fault is legally obliged to cover all the damages to other vehicles or property, and also the medical bills in case of an injury.

-Haftpflicht covers all damages to other vehicles and property as well as any injuries cased to other persons in case of an accident with your vehicle.
-However, it does not cover any damage to your car or your medical bills, if accident happens due to your fault.
+Haftpflicht covers all damages to other vehicles and property as well as any injuries caused to another person in case of an accident with your vehicle.
+However, it does not cover any damage to your car or your medical bills, if an accident happens due to your fault.

-A partial coverage insurance or comprehensive insurance is not required by law.
-It includes all the benefits of above described Haftpflicht and adds certain coverage to your own vehicle.
-For example, damages due to weather (hail damage, thunderstorm, lightning or flood, etc.), wild animals, glass damage, fire or explosion, theft and robbery.
+Partial coverage insurance or comprehensive insurance is not required by law.
+It includes all the benefits of the above described Haftpflicht and adds certain coverage to your vehicle.
+For example, damages due to weather (hail damage, thunderstorm, lightning or flood, etc.), wild animals, glass damage, fire or explosion, theft, and robbery.